verilator/verilator/docs/guide/deprecations.rst

   Verilator will require C++20 or newer compilers for both compiling Verilator and compiling all Verilated models no sooner than January 2025.

-32-bit compiler support
-  Verilator currently regresses both 64-bit and 32-bit pointer modes (GCC's `-m64` and `-m32`).
-Support for 32-bit `-m32` mode will be deprecated no sooner than January 2024.